 Ensure the environment makes it clear where cyclists have room to travel beside motor traffic (preferred) or need to travel single file with other traffic.
 Avoid ambiguous widths and layouts.

 This approach aims to eliminate the segregation of road users, to an even further extent than a neighbourhood greenway, as pedestrians are also invited to share the roadway and as such no formal footpaths are provided.
 Unlike ‘shared paths’, which are just for pedestrians and cyclists, ‘shared zones’ include motor vehicles as well.
 This approach is popular in Europe and is becoming more common in New Zealand.

 The concept relies on the removal of typical street elements including line markings, signage and kerbs, with the addition of extra street furniture such as seats, cycle parking and landscaping.
 This results in an intentional level of ambiguity so that drivers proceed with caution and at slow speeds.
-Typically shared zones have very low (20 km/h or lower) speed limits.
+Ideally, to encourage lower speeds, a shared zone should not provide a straight through path for motor vehicles.
+Typically, shared zones have very low (20 km/h or lower) speed limits.
 Shared zones often do not provide any specific consideration for moving cyclists, as the low vehicle speeds make the environment similar to a neighbourhood greenway.